An abused girl makes a life-altering decision.

 Her vomit spattered across his belly in a liquidy splash and with a grunt, he dropped the revolver and clawed at the dangling ring trying to pull himself away.
 Before he could react, Grace grabbed the gun and raced from the room.
 She sped outside, the screen door slamming behind her as the bell tolled its angry cry.
 She ran until her lungs burned until her legs could carry her no further, then she dropped down sobbing onto the side of the road.

-Lifting the blued steel revolver, Grace stared at it a long while wondering if it would hurt to shoot yourself.
+The blued steel revolver lay heavy and cool in her hand and Grace stared at it a long while wondering if it would hurt to shoot yourself.
 She wondered if the preachers were right about God, about going to hell if you took your own life.
 She wondered about a God who allowed children to be molested by their fathers.
 Grace pondered a great many things before rising to her feet and hurling the gun away, watching it cartwheel over the field to land with a thud.

 As she wiped away her tears, Grace spotted Dylan strolling up the road towards her.
 He had a fishing pole in one hand and a backpack slung across his shoulder.
 Drawing closer, his smile faded, and his jaunty step slowed.